milmar987/laptop-recommendations/README.md

 - headroom is available for future hardware requirements

 Inside the respective categories, the laptops are ordered by price, ascending.
-They offer identical performance and your choice mostly depends on personal preference and budget.
+They offer identical performance and your choice mostly depends on personal preference, screen size and budget.